sharvan-3861/PK-PhoneInfoga/README.md

 ## ABOUT TOOL :

-PK-PhoneInfoga is a powerful tool designed to provide comprehensive information for all Pakistan phone numbers.
+PK-PhoneInfoga is a powerful tool designed to provide comprehensive information for Pakistan phone numbers.

 ## AVAILABLE ON :

 * Linux
+* Window
+* Mac

 ### REQUIREMENTS :
 * internet